cameronkc/DF-GROUP2-REPO/README.md

 # Jacob will be demonstrating Memory Analysis #

-# Cameron will be demonstrating Data Analysis #

 # Mamadou will be demonstrating How to use Volatility from the Command Line #

+# Cameron will be demonstrating How To Get Involved in the Volatility Foundation#